anacosantos/TheInternetProject/specs/file-uploader/README.md

 - Click on Upload button
 - Check if the file was uploaded

-## Check if drag and drop a file into the area works
+## Check if drag and drop a file into the area
 - Access Url
+- Drop file
+- Check if drag and drop a file into the area